alondralezfra/blackjack/README.md

 All 4 levels in the assignment description have been completed.

-To run this app:
+To run this app, you need:

+- Node Package Manager Installed
+- MongoDB Running
+- React Installed

-- Navigate to the backend folder by running "cd backend" and then run "npm install" to install dependencies.
+1. Navigate to the backend folder by running "cd backend" and then run "npm install" to install dependencies.
-- Make sure MongoDB is running.
+2. Make sure MongoDB is running.
-- Start the backend by running npm run start.
+3. Start the backend by running "npm run start".
-- Navigate to the frontend folder by running "cd frontend" and then run "npm install" to install dependencies.
+4. Navigate to the frontend folder by running "cd frontend" and then run "npm install" to install dependencies.
-- Start the React app by running "npm start".
+5. Start the React app by running "npm start".

 Some known issues include:
 - Player stats must be manually created via API if player doesn't already exist